 The insurance industry is facing a period where claims costs are outpacing premiums by a significant margin.
-In fact, according to the Association of British Insurers, underwriting losses have been steadily rising with £2.4Bn paid out for motor claims in Q1 of 2023 which is up 11% on the previous quarter and 14% on Q1 in 2022.
+In fact, according to the Insurance Information Institute, underwriting losses are forecast to extend throughout 2025 and the industry is expected to close out 2023 with an average combined ratio of more than 102%.
 Insurers have been significantly impacted by lingering supply chain issues and inflation which has driven up the cost to make policyholders whole following a claim.
-The increasing occurrence and intensity of weather incidents and other natural disasters is having a profound impact on the cost of property claims and the number of policyholders seeking compensation.
-The reinsurance renewal period in Jan 2023 was one of the most challenging for the UK insurance industry in decades according to brokers and reinsurers2.
+The increasing occurrence and intensity of weather incidents and other natural disasters is having a profound impact on the cost of claims and the number of policyholders seeking compensation.
+Reinsurance rates are predicted to increase by between 30-50%.
+Because we work with 6 of the top 10 US P&C insurers (among hundreds of others) and process more than 60% of US auto and property claims, we are seeing these impacts on insurers firsthand.